tsbinns/tsbinns.github.io/CV.md

 <div>
   <h3 class="CV-header"><a id="Tech_Skills" class="section-ID">Technical</a></h3>
     <p class="CV-desc">
-      <li>I am highly confident programming in Python and MATLAB, and am familiar with SPSS, Microsoft Office programmes, NEURON, and Git.
+      I am highly confident programming in Python and MATLAB, and am familiar with SPSS, Microsoft Office programmes, NEURON, and Git.
 Additionally, I have much experience conducting EEG and behavioural experiments, and also possess fundamental skills in basic laboratory techniques such as electrophoresis, ELISA, and endonuclease use.
-Furthermore, I can quickly familiarise myself with new software and learn new techniques to add to my repertoire.</li>
+Furthermore, I can quickly familiarise myself with new software and learn new techniques to add to my repertoire.
     </p>
   <h3 class="CV-header"><a id="Research_Skills" class="section-ID">Research</a></h3>
     <p class="CV-desc">
-      <li>Through my Ph.D.
+      Through my Ph.D.
 Fellowship, Honours project, industrial placement, and work as a researcher, I have been involved in all facets of the research process, from literature review, experimental design, and writing ethics proposals, to data collection, analysis, and write-up.
-This has instilled within me the confidence, independence, and critical thinking required to devise and undertake successful, scientifically rigorous research.</li>
+This has instilled within me the confidence, independence, and critical thinking required to devise and undertake successful, scientifically rigorous research.
     </p>
   <h3 class="CV-header"><a id="Communication_Skills" class="section-ID">Communication</a></h3>
     <p class="CV-desc">
-      <li>My communication skills have been honed through my engagement in presentations and scientific report writing, as well as through extracurricular roles such as Class Representative and House Captain.
-With this diverse experience, I am able to communicate information effectively to a range of audiences, from scientific experts to laymen.</li>
+      My communication skills have been honed through my engagement in presentations and scientific report writing, as well as through extracurricular roles such as Class Representative and House Captain.
+With this diverse experience, I am able to communicate information effectively to a range of audiences, from scientific experts to laymen.
     </p>
   <h3 class="CV-header"><a id="Teamwork_Skills" class="section-ID">Teamwork</a></h3>
     <p class="CV-desc">
-      <li>Proficient teamwork skills have played an essential part of my education, having been involved in a number of successful group projects.
+      Proficient teamwork skills have played an essential part of my education, having been involved in a number of successful group projects.
 This has included work in professional and academic settings, such as at the Charité and Bernstein Center, as well as in extracurricular roles like the Youth Philanthropy Initiative.
-My engagement in these projects has ensured that I am able to work cohesively with others in both smaller and larger groups.</li>
+My engagement in these projects has ensured that I am able to work cohesively with others in both smaller and larger groups.
     </p>
 </div>